tmd-lab/tmdsimpy/README.md

 ## Examples

-Several examples are included to demonstrate the repository and can be run to further verify the correctness of the code.
+Several examples (see `examples` folder) are included to demonstrate the repository and can be run to further verify the correctness of the code.
 One can also look at the tests folder to see further examples.

+### Superharmonic Resonance Reduced Order Model (VPRNM ROM)

+See `examples/vprnm_rom_iwan.py` for an application of the VPRNM ROM to capture a superharmonic resonance that is missed by single nonlinear mode theory (based on EPMC).
+This example also uses EPMC and HBM.

 ### Brake-Reuss Beam with Physics-Based Rough Contact